Darkone83/ModXo-RP2040-Tiny/README.md

 Install U3, DISP, i2c_EXP, RGB_EXP, if using the RGB_EXP port install jumper wire from the tiny to the RGB TP to enable the functionality

+### Notice

+Soldering in the header for PROG is optional as you can insert pins and lighty wedge them in place to program the chip